 Before you begin trading, it is worth spending time looking through the different cryptocurrency trading platforms to see which is best for you.
 Exchanges have different strengths and weakness, some offer margin trading, some don’t.
 Some offer a simpler user-interface while others require tutorials, some are more established than others and others offer lower fees.
 Spend a bit of time looking.

 To get an idea of the best trading sites we have listed below some of the most popular, as well as some of the lesser well-known:

 When you have got to grips with the basics of trading cryptocurrency, it could be time to start looking at other ways to make profit through crypto.

 As with traditional investment margin trading, traders borrow money against what they have in their existing funds to increase their capacity to buy.
 This is sometimes called ‘leveraging’ and ultimately, you must pay back the money you borrowed, plus fees.

-A trading bot can be helpful for both newcomers and experts in the world of trading crypto currency.
-These bots are programs that assess trends and patterns to conduct trades using algorithms.
+An auto crypto trading bot can be helpful for both newcomers and experts in the world of trading cryptocurrency.
+These Crypto bots are programs that assess trends and patterns to conduct trades using algorithms.
 They have been used for a while in other markets like hedge funds and equity and have now emerged into the crypto arena with lots of different options available.

 Some of the software is free while for others there are fee structures in place.
-So, which one do you choose?
+So, which one do you choose to buy cryptocurrency?
 We have listed below a few different options.
 Some are more advanced, while others are straight forward.
 Although there is no designated Bittrex trading bot or Kraken trading bot, for example, there are bots that support these exchanges.